 Particulars Balance at the beginning of the year Amount provided during the year Amount paid/ adjusted during the year Balance at the end of the year

 Provision for Contingencies :

-a) Disputed legal cases 204.00 80.00 0 284.00
+a) Disputed legal cases 284.00 26.75 0 310.75

-(184.00) (20) (0) (204.00)

-b) Disputed statutory demands 0 0 0 0

-(20) 0 (20) 0
+(204.00) (80) (0) (284.00)

-Total 204.00 80.00 0.
-284.00
+Total 284.00 26.75 0 310.75

-(204.00) (20.00) (20) (204.00)
+(204.00) (80.00) (0) (284.00)

-46. ADDITIONAL INFORMATION ON TANGIBLE ASSETS (PROPERTY, PLANT AND EQUIPMENT):
+47. ADDITIONAL INFORMATION ON TANGIBLE ASSETS (PROPERTY, PLANT AND EQUIPMENT):

-A. LAND AT KADABAGERE - BENGALURU:
+A: LAND AT KADABAGERE - BENGALURU:

-Government of Karnataka has granted 20 acres of land in Survey No. 80(New No.197) and 4 acres and 20 guntas in Survey No. 22 (New No. 196) at Kadabagere village, DasanpuraHobli, Bengaluru North Taluk, Bengaluru.
+Government of Karnataka has granted 20 acres of land in Survey No. 80(New No.197) and 4 acres and 20 guntas in Survey No. 22 (New No. 196) at Kadabagere village, Dasanpura Hobli, Bengaluru North Taluk, Bengaluru.
 The RTC in respect of Survey No.80 (New No.197) has been received and in respect of Survey No. 22 (New No.196) is yet to be received.
 The Company had applied for survey report from the Government of Karnataka for the above survey numbers.
 Survey report in respect of Survey No. 80 (New No. 197) was received and encroachment to the extent of approximately 3 acres and 25 Guntas was reported.
 Besides the encroachment shown in survey report, there is an encroachment to the extent of 1 Acre (approx.) in Survey No. 80 (New No.197) which has not been shown in survey report.
 The Company has taken up the matter with revenue authorities for mentioning this additional encroachment in the report and eviction of all encroachments.
-In the mean time, the said survey report has been quashed.
+In the meantime, the said survey report has been quashed.

 The Company has since fenced the remaining portion of the land.
 Out of the encroachment of 3 acres and 25 Guntas shown in the survey report, one of the encroached party has filed a civil suit in Civil Judge Court, Bengaluru against the company which is being contested by the company.
 Subsequently, the case has been transferred to Nelamangala.
-Further Board had in its 131st Board Meeting held on 19.02.2010, decided to grow medicinal plants in 10 acres in Phase I. Accordingly medicinal plants are being grown at Kadabagere Land.
+Further Board had in its 131st Board Meeting held on 19.02.2010, decided to grow medicinal plants in 4 acres in Phase I. Accordingly medicinal plants are being grown at Kadabagere Land.

 Company has made application for survey of land of both survey numbers by paying necessary fee and continuously following up with Revenue Department.
 Letters were addressed to Principal Secretary, Revenue Department by Managing Director of the company requesting for survey and eviction of encroachment vide letters dated 11-07-2018 and 22-03-2019.
 Letters were also addressed to Deputy Commissioner, Bengaluru, Urban District by Managing Director on 27-07-2018 and 22-03-2019.
 Letters were also addressed to Joint Director of Land Records on 18-09-2018 and Joint Director of Land Records in turn has written to Assistant Director of Land Records vide letter dated 11-10-2018 and 21-01-2019.
 Letter was also written again on 21-03-2019 and matter is being followed up.
 Further we have requested Tahasildar, Bengaluru North Taluka vide letter dated 29-03-2019 for survey of land.
-Matter is being pursued.
+During 2019-20 letter was written to Principal Secretary, Revenue Department on 20.03.2020 by Managing Director and letter dated 20.03.2020 was written to Tahasildar Bengaluru North Taluk by Company Secretary and Assistant General Manager (admn).
+Matter is being followed up.